EricVoll/vio_drift_comp_using_ASA/README.md

 You can then run `$ cd catkin_ws/src/mr-drone/src && python analyze_anchor_precision.py`, which will read this file and return a few stats.

 ## Reproducing VIO drift compensation performance results
-If valid config files exist, this should be as easy as doing:
+If valid config files (/cfg/runs.yaml) exist, this should be as easy as doing:
 `$ cd catkin_ws/src/mr-drone/src && python runner.py`
+The structure and available options of the yaml file are documented in the included yaml file as comments.